JoeFu/alportal-document/docs/guide/getting-source.md

 # Getting the Source Code

-## Github
+## GitHub

-We host our source for ALP in a private repository on Github.
-In order to access this repository, you must have an account on Github.
+We host our source for ALP in a **private** repository on GitHub.

+To access this repository, you must first have an account on GitHub.
+You can create a GitHub account [here](https://github.com/).

-You can create a Github account here https://github.com/ and ask your supervisor to grant you access to the repository.
+With your GitHub account set up, ask your supervisor to grant you access to the repository.